zic-lab/hypervoicing_release/Readme.md

 ## Description
 HyperVoicing is music composition and pre-production support software.
 It offers an advanced chord track and Piano Roll tracks, featuring unique composition assistance.
 Its aim: to make it easier to create and turn musical ideas into reality.
+This repository contains only a help file, a licence file and the msi file for installing the HyperVoicing software.
+To download this msi file, go to the Release section of this repository.

 ## Installation
 1. Download the HyperVoicing.msi installation file.